PierrickPochelu/word_tree_label/README.md

 Neural network can answer to some questions at the same time.
 The neural network take all pathes from one inclusive node  ("+" symbol below).

 <img src="AND2.jpg" width="75%" height="75%"/>
- In this example we answer to a succession of questions.
+ In this example we answer to two questions independently.
 Is the  point to the west or east ?
 Is the point to the north or south ?

 The multi-optional-softmax contains 2 softmax.